alexispurslane/embryo-engine/README.md

 ---

-## Status: under construction
+## 🚧 Status: under construction 🚧

-Disclaimer: All possible descriptions of this engine at this point are aspirational at best.
+**Disclaimer**: All possible descriptions of this engine at this point are aspirational at best.
 This is not remotely ready to be downloaded and messed around with, let alone used for anything.
 Most of the core features and "selling points" of this engine are not even implemented.

 ## Core design ideas

-- 📝 **Truly data-driven**: Be as close to 100% data-driven as possible: all game-specific logic and content should be in simple data files and scripts as much as possible, to the degree that in theory players should be able to delete or replace the executable in their game's folder and replace it with a freshly-compiled version of the game engine and the game should still work (for the most part).
+- 📝 **Truly data-driven**: as close as possible to 100% of all game-specific logic and content should be able to be placed in simple data files and scripts, strictly separate from the engine, to the degree that in theory players should be able to replace the game engine executable in the home folder of any game made with this engine with a freshly-compiled version, and the game should still work (for the most part).
-  This will make it easy to create large and complex game worlds with lots of content.
+  This will make it easy to create large and complex game worlds with lots of content. **Note that due to a confusion in terminology on the part of others, this is very different from the kind of "data driven" that Bevy and Amathyst are — they mean "data driven" in the sense of data-oriented design,[^6] not actual data-driven design.**

-- 🔬 **Moddable with simple open file formats**: Make game data as easy to create (so using simple, flexible, easy to use open standards and formats, instead of proprietary or bespoke things that require special tools to create or edit), edit, replace, or add to an existing game as possible.
-Ensure that game data is dynamically replacable as much as possible, instead of compiled into the executable binary.
-This combined with the previous point means that essentially all game content will be "mods" --- both first party content and third party content will be made with scripting and a simple, dynamic data-driven system, meaning both that creating game content is faster, and that a healthier modding community can exist.
+- 🔬 **Explicitly, maximally moddable**: game data should be as easy, accessible, and flexible to create, edit, and even replace or add to an existing game, as possible.
+Game data should be dynamically replacable as much as possible, instead of compiled or hardcoded into the executable binary.
+This, combined with the previous point, means that essentially *all* game content will be "mods" --- both first party content and third party content.
+This means both that creating game content is faster, and that third party modders of these games will get unprecedented power, since their mods will have access to the full power of the complete game content creation API the engine offers, instead of a limited set of interface APIs for predefined tasks that the game developers figured mods should be able to do.
+This engine essentially wants to be the Emacs to most other engines' Vim --- Emacs is a relatively small core of performant C that exposes almost all of its behavioral internals for control by a dynamic scripting language, and almost all of the actual editor is built atop that using that scripting language, which means that Emacs plugins can be much more powerful and involved, even replacing core parts of the editor, because the editor itself is fully exposed to, and mostly written in, the scripting language.
+Whereas for instance Vim has a predefined and very separate plugin interface that basically only allows essentially automated keystrokes.

-- 💥 **Emergent sandbox simulation focused**: Maximize possibilities for simulation and emergent behavior as much as possible through a flexible event and messaging system based on Caves of Qud's system and Erlang's actor model, increasing the ways in which behavior can combine while minimizing coupling and any need to predict combinatorial emergent behavior, and use a dynamic entity component system so properties and behaviors are as easy to add and remove from game objects at runtime (and at specification time) as possible, enabling more complex, responsive, sandbox game worlds.
+- 💥 **Emergent sandbox simulation focused**: this game engine should try to maximize the possibilities for simulation and emergent behavior as much as possible through an entity component system, to make dynamically mixing and matching game object properties and behaviors at runtime possible, and a flexible event and messaging system based on Caves of Qud's system and Erlang's actor model, increasing the ways in which behavior can combine while minimizing tight coupling or the need to predict such combinatorial emergent behavior.
+This will enable more complex, responsive, sandbox game worlds.

-- 🧓 **Do old things with new tech.** The only way doing any, let alone all, of this will be possible for a single person will be through leveraging modern technology to my advantage to the utmost.
-But of course, that won't help one bit if I make my goals modern as well, as program complexity and difficulty has scaled probably faster than our tools have.
-Therefore, I've picked a *past* era of video game technology I deem "good enough" for the kinds of games I want to make and play, and will be rigerously and singlemindedly pursuing that, while at the same time using the most modern and productivity-enhancing technology I can.
-Therefore, although I'm writing this engine "from scratch," from the graphics driver and up so to speak, I'm keeping the scope as focused as I can and refusing to do the heavy lifting when I don't have to.
-So I'm using Rust instead of C++ to save myself segfaults and memory leaks, I'm using OpenGL 4.6 with AZDO techniques instead of Vulkan[^5], and I'm targeting the level of technology of 7th-generation (2005-2010 or so) games, just before the ~2015 era when game physics and especially rendering technology got significantly more complex (before the switch to physically based rendering for instance).
+- 🧓 **Do old things with new tech**: doing any, let alone all, of this will be possible for a single person only through leveraging modern development tools to the utmost.
+But of course that wouldn't help if the game engine's goals scaled up to modern levels in tandem, since program complexity and difficulty in game engine development has scaled probably *faster* than our tools have.
+Therefore, I've picked a *past* era of video game technology I deem "good enough" to allow for sufficient creativity and expressivity in the content for the kinds of games I want to make and play, and will be rigerously and singlemindedly pursuing that.
+Therefore, I'm using Rust instead of C++ to save myself segfaults and memory leaks, I'm using OpenGL 4.6 with AZDO techniques instead of Vulkan[^5], I'm using preexisting physics middleware, and I'm targeting the level of technology of 7th-generation (2005-2010 or so) games, just before the ~2015 era when especially game rendering technology got significantly more complex (before the switch to physically based rendering for instance).

 ## Motivation

-That said, what is the motivation behind creating *yet another* game engine?
+Why make *yet another* game engine?

 Part of it is simply the fact that I find game engine and computer graphics programming fascinating --- those fields basically fully exercise every aspect